Substance Use

 12. Drowsiness

-You may feel like sleeping all the time while going through withdrawal, and that’s normal since without drugs like hydrocodone telling you ‘stay awake.’
+You may feel intense sleepiness while going through withdrawal, and that’s normal since without drugs like hydrocodone telling you to ‘stay awake.’
 Nothing prevents you from resting as much as possible during these challenging times.

 If any of these symptoms are too severe, don’t hesitate to seek help at an addiction treatment center where professionals monitor you and help keep you safe.